PalmEmanuel/VeilVer/docs/help/Sync-VVVersion.md

 ## DESCRIPTION

-Renames all historic tags for a file to its current file name.
+Renames all historic version tags for a file to its current file name and path.

 ## EXAMPLES